lukaDjordjevic01/QuickExec/README.md

 ## Installation

-- Using the IDE built-in plugin system:
+- Using the IDE built-in plugin system [PLUGIN NOT YET AVAILABLE ON MARKETPLACE]:

   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "QuickExec"</kbd> >
   <kbd>Install</kbd>

-- Using JetBrains Marketplace:
+- Using JetBrains Marketplace [PLUGIN NOT YET AVAILABLE ON MARKETPLACE]:

   Go to [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/MARKETPLACE_ID) and install it by clicking the <kbd>Install to ...</kbd> button in case your IDE is running.

   You can also download the [latest release](https://plugins.jetbrains.com/plugin/MARKETPLACE_ID/versions) from JetBrains Marketplace and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

-- Manually:
+- Manually [ONLY OPTION CURRENTLY]:

   Download the [latest release](https://github.com/lukaDjordjevic01/QuickExec/releases/latest) and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>